 - Amount withheld for each child support case number

-If the employee terminates, State law requires the employer to inform the child support agency immediately of the following information:
+If the employee terminates, State law requires the employer inform the child support agency immediately of the following information:

 - Child support agency case number